Sripada-sidvilas/full_stack/README.md

-this repository contains different branches which contain project from different modules
+this repository contains different branches which contain project different modules which have different projects